-- A. The employee shall be at least fifty-five (55) years of age and have a total of twenty (20) years of service with MCWD. - B. MCWD will pay fifty percent (50%) of the medical insurance cost for the employee at retirement who meets the requirements stated in item A above. - C. All employees who exercise this option and who retire with twenty (20) years of service are required to pay fifty percent (50%) of the cost of medical insurance and shall make his/her payments on the first of each month after retirement.
+- A. The employee shall be at least sixty-three (63) years of age and have a total of twenty (20) years of service with MCWD. - B. MCWD will pay seventy-five percent (75%) of the medical insurance cost for the employee at retirement who meets the requirements stated in item A above. - C. All employees who exercise this option and who retire with twenty (20) years of service are required to pay twenty-five (25%) of the cost of medical insurance and shall make his/her payments on the first of each month after retirement.
 Any retired employee who fails to make the required payment to MCWD shall have all benefits cancelled if not paid within thirty (30) days of the due date. - D. Retirees shall be notified in writing of the amounts owed to MCWD at the time of retirement.
-The amount paid shall be calculated based on fifty percent (50%) of the rates charged by MCWD's insurance carrier at the time of retirement.
+The amount paid shall be calculated based on twenty-five (25%) of the rates charged by MCWD's insurance carrier at the time of retirement.
 The employee shall be notified in writing of any changes in the amount owed each year.